 The Ardeer peninsula in North Ayrshire has the richest biodiversity in the region.

-An incredible array of more than 1200 different species of plants and animals, 30 of which are nationally rare, have been recorded there.
+An incredible array of more than 1500 different species of plants and animals, a number of which are nationally rare, have been recorded there.

 118 species of bees and wasps have been recorded, making it the most important site in Scotland for the group.
 Ardeer is also the furthest north-west breeding site for lesser whitethroats in Europe.